 SMS Meaning in Business Messaging (And How It Works)

 In this guide, we’ll explain the meaning of SMS, how it differs from similar tools, and why it remains relevant for business marketing.
-You will also learn how SMS automation tools can help you manage and grow your messaging campaigns.
+You will also learn how a text marketing platform can help you manage and grow your messaging campaigns.

 It uses the GSM system, also known as the Global System for Mobile Communications.
 It’s the same basic technology that mobile carriers use to connect phone calls.

-It also works on these types of mobile networks:
+SMS also works on these various mobile networks, such as:

 - 2G (GSM): Original network used for voice and short message transmission